What Zebra Mussels Can Tell Us About Errors In Coronavirus Tests

 Cohen wanted to understand why these tests were going awry, so he could spread the word to the labs that were using them.
 "I eventually turned to the medical literature to look at assessments that had been done of medical diagnostic labs that used PCR-based testing in humans."

 Cohen discovered that false positives were actually fairly common.
-The best labs reported few if any, but other labs reported up to 8% of their positive results were false-positives.
-The average was around 2% false-positive.
+The best labs reported few if any, but other labs reported up to 8% of their positive results were false positives.
+The average was around 2% false positive.

 Fast forward to March 2020.
 Cohen started thinking about this issue of false positives.
 He was skeptical of reports that people with absolutely no symptoms were nonetheless getting positive PCR test results for the coronavirus.

-"I began wondering whether these asymptomatic carriers weren't in large part or in whole part the human counterparts of those false-positive results of quagga and zebra mussels in all those water bodies across the across the West," he says.
+"I began wondering whether these asymptomatic carriers weren't in large part or in whole part the human counterparts of those false-positive results of quagga and zebra mussels in all those water bodies across the West," he says.

 He dug in and found that in previous outbreaks, such as SARS, scientists ran a second PCR test before confirming a case.
 The Centers for Disease Control and Prevention started to do that as well during the earliest days of COVID-19.
 Labs capable of running their own tests were also told to send a sample to CDC for confirmation.
-But that system was quickly abandoned, as the number of cases grew and the ability to test remained limited.
+But that system was quickly abandoned as the number of cases grew and the ability to test remained limited.

-Cohen, working with physician colleagues in Hawaii, surveyed procedures for coronavirus testing around the world, including the governments of Canada and the U.K., as well as the World Health Organization and the CDC but found no requirement for re-testing positive samples.
+Cohen, working with physician colleagues in Hawaii, surveyed procedures for coronavirus testing around the world, including the governments of Canada and the U.K., as well as the World Health Organization and the CDC, but found no requirement for retesting positive samples.
 (The CDC recommends that a patient who has recovered from coronavirus infection in the hospital be tested twice before being discharged, but the concern there is a much more common problem with these tests: falsely negative results).

-So, Cohen updated the survey of medical testing he'd done to explore the cause of false-positives in wildlife testing.
+So, Cohen updated the survey of medical testing he'd done to explore the cause of false positives in wildlife testing.
 He posted that paper online.

 It hasn't been peer reviewed, but Dr. Bobbi Pritt, a clinical microbiologist who chairs the microbiology committee for the College of American Pathologists, says his numbers seem reasonable.